ADM36/SI507_final_project/README_template.md

 3. (Optional): Markdown syntax to include an screenshot/image: ![alt text](image.jpg)

 ## Routes in this application

+- '/login' -> This is a login page, where a user can enter any password or username that isn't blank to get directed to the home page.

 - `/` -> This is the home page, which plays an intro video for the 2019 NBA playoffs.

 - `/teams` -> This route prints out a list of all NBA teams, and the city and state they are located.
 It also creates a table "nba_teams" for an external database.